Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Pseudo-Riemannian hyperbolic geometry

-It is not possible to find a Lorentzian metric defined on the whole boundary $\partial \AdS^{n+1}$ which is invariant under $\SO(2,n)$.
-However, there is an invariant Lorentzian conformal structure.
-Indeed, the metrics defined on the de Sitter domains define the same conformal class on their intersection.
-This conformal Lorentzian manifold is called the Einstein Universe $\Ein^n$ (or a double cover of the Einstein Universe for some authors), it is conformally diffeomorphic to $(\Ss^1\times\Ss^{n-1},-d\theta^2+g_{\Ss^{n-1}})$ where $d\theta^2$ is the Riemannian metric of length $2\pi$ on $\Ss^1$ and $g_{\Ss^{n-1}}$ is the spherical metric on $\Ss^{n-1}$.\\
+It is not possible to find a pseudo-Riemannian metric defined on the whole boundary $\partial \h^{p,q}$ which is invariant under $\PO(p,q+1)$ (because there are no preserved volume forms).
+However, there is an invariant pseudo-Riemannian conformal structure.
+Indeed, the metrics defined on the pseudo-spherical domains define the same conformal class on their intersection.
+This conformal pseudo-Riemannian manifold is called the Einstein Universe $\mathbb{E}\mathrm{in}^{p-1,q}$.\\